sankharr/srr-elapsedtimer/README.md

 ## Versioning

-ngx-spinner will be maintained under the Semantic Versioning guidelines.
+srr-elapsedtimer will be maintained under the Semantic Versioning guidelines.
 Releases will be numbered with the following format:

 `<major>.<minor>.<patch>`